wardw/array_view/README.md

 	vector<int> vec(X*Y*Z);

-An `offset` represents a multidimensional index, effectively representing an integral vector into our multidimensional array space.
-A `bounds` defines the extents of this array space, and has a similar interface to `offset`.
-An `array_view` is our view, typically on a container but in general for data with the one requiement that the data is layed out contigiously in memory.
-A view has reference semantics, so our `vec` must stay in scope.

 	bounds<3> extents = {X,Y,Z};
 	array_view<int,3> av(vec, extents);

-Access an element
+A `bounds` defines the extents of an array space from which we wish to create a view.
+An `array_view` is our multidimensional view onto our vector, or indeed over any data laid out contiguously in memory (with the single alternative `strided_array_view` admitting data of an regular stride).
+A view has reference semantics, so our `vec` must stay valid for the lifetime of `av`.

+An `offset` represents a multidimensional index, effectively representing an integral vector into this multidimensional array space. `offset` and `bounds` share similar interfaces.
+To access an element

 	offset<3> idx = {5,3,2};

 	av[idx] = 30;
-	..
-	av[{5,3,2}] = 30;  // neat
+	av[{5,3,2}] = 30;  // also fine

-Iterate through each index of the view
+The `bounds` class provides `begin` and `end` members to iterators that iterate over each index of the bounds, allowing iteration with a simple range-based for loop

 	for (auto& idx : av.bounds())
 	{